 6. What ‘gear’ do I need?

-There are certain things you have to buy: a high chair, some good bibs, plastic spoons.
+There are certain things you have to buy: a high chair, some good bibs, plastic spoons, forks and bowls.

 You can get either a traditional high chair, which is also the cheapest option or a bit more expensive, but also much more functional high chair like this one here.
 It has 3 reclining positions so you can start putting your baby in it before he even sits properly.
 You can also fold it so it won’t stand on your way when not in use, plus it has a very useful basket underneath where you can put toys or other things your baby just randomly plays with during the day.
 The tray is removable and adjustable so you don’t have to worry about your child growing out of it any time soon.

 When it comes to bibs, you would think you don’t need any recommendation, right?
 After all, you can get them basically in any baby shop.
 Well, I thought the same and I was using traditional bibs for almost a year, until I went to visit my friend who has a baby almost the same age as mine.
 She got these excellent bibs that have pocket at the bottom.